 It was a pleasure to help them navigate all the many decisions and details that can bog a natural builder down.
 They were rushing to beat the winter weather that inevitably comes to Homer, Alaska.

-Shane broke a vertebra in his back in a fall last year.
-He assures me that he is on the mend, can still walk, but is limited to lifting.
+Shane broke a vertebra in his back a few years ago.
+He assures me that he is on the mend, and can still walk, but is limited to lifting.
 There have been hundreds of people who have offered their good thoughts and support to the family.
 We are hoping that he will make a full recovery.
+Update: Shane has made a full recovery and plans are being made to finish their cordwood cabin.

 Readers have requested a brief bio, so here goes: Richard & Becky Flatau built their mortgage-free cordwood home in 1979 in Merrill, Wisconsin.
 Since then, they have written books, conducted workshops, facilitated 2005, 2011 and 2015 Cordwood Conferences and provided instruction for thousands of cordwood builders.
 Cordwood Workshop Video (2017), Cordwood Construction Best Practices (2017) and Cordwood Conference Papers 2015 are the newest publications available from their online cordwood bookstore. www.cordwoodconstruction.org